fbpx

 All these different crowns which one to choose?

 Choosing what crown to have can be very confusing.
-An informed decision would be made by you the patient after thorough discussion with your dentist at The Courtyard Clinic.
+An informed decision would be made by you, the patient, after a thorough discussion with your dentist at The Courtyard Clinic.
 It’s your dentist’s job to help educate you about your mouth and how it works.
 Only by understanding your mouth can you understand what treatment would be best for you.

-• Teeth that have been heavily filled with amalgam or composite fillings that requires strengthening
+• Teeth that have been heavily filled with amalgam or composite fillings that require strengthening

 • Teeth that have been root treated are usually susceptible to breaking so require strengthening